JamesSkemp/phaser-vs-code-tutorial/part-two/README.md

 ## Starting the New Project
 To start our new project we'll grab a copy of the [_Starter VS Code](https://github.com/JamesSkemp/PhaserTutorials/tree/master/_Starter%20VS%20Code) project, renaming the directory to whatever you would like to call your game.

-For the purposes of this tutorial I'll be naming the directory based upon what part of the tutorial we're on, so I'll rename mine to **part-one**.
+For the purposes of this tutorial I'll be naming the directory based upon what part of the tutorial we're on, so I'll rename mine to **part-two**.

 With the directory copied we can then open it in Visual Studio Code and run the build task (Shift + Command + B on MacOS).
 This will generate a new file, **app.js** in the root of the directory that the index.html file points to by default, and which contains all of the compiled TypeScript code.